ilg-deprecated/xpack.github.io-source/pages/xcdl/files/xcdl-json.md

 ## Overview

-The **XCDL** format was originally inspired from eCos CDL (Configuration Definition Language), and later was extended to include definitions from CMSIS PDSC.
+The **XCDL** format describes metadata used to define various objects, from boards and devices, to software components.

-## Purpose

-The **XCDL** files are used to

-* define the device features
-* define the board features
-* define the software components and configurations (TBD)

 ## File conventions